What is Cassandra Query Language (CQL)? - Amazon Keyspaces (for Apache Cassandra)

 • Use Amazon CloudShell and the cqlsh-expansion.

-• Run them on the cqlsh client.
+• Use a cqlsh client.

-• Run them programmatically using an Apache 2.0 licensed Cassandra client driver.
+• Use an Apache 2.0 licensed Cassandra client driver.

 For more information about using these methods to access Amazon Keyspaces, see Accessing Amazon Keyspaces (for Apache Cassandra).